Problems can often be equipment-related. Check out our top tips before going further.

 - the householder has failed to provide sufficient information in response to specific questions.

 If you've been unable to find the solution to your problem on this website, the Radio and Television Investigation Service can be contacted:-

 - By phone – 03709 016 789

 - By letter – PO Box 1922, Darlington, DL3 0UR

 *The BBC will only use your personal details for the purposes of investigating your interference issue.
-We may need to pass this information on to third parties, including Arqiva, who oversee our transmitter maintenance, Digital UK who manage the Freeview platform, and/or Ofcom, who have a responsibility to maintain the radio frequency spectrum.
+We may need to pass this information on to third parties, including Arqiva, who oversee our transmitter maintenance, Digital UK who manage the Freeview platform, at800 who manage the mitigation of 4G interference and/or Ofcom, who have a responsibility to maintain the radio frequency spectrum.
+We may also use your data for historic analysis of transmitter problems within your area.
 For more information about how we handle your personal information, please visit the BBC's Privacy & Cookies Policy (www.bbc.co.uk/privacy).

 Get started with diagnosing your problem with our self-help tool.